georgringer/noopener/Readme.rst

 All mentioned expressions on that page can be used, everything else will be ignored and stay in the definition for the class-attribute.
-As ``rel`` is often used for image-galleries this filter might look disadvantageous, but keep in mind that the extension is only handling external links and images are usually served locally.
+As ``rel`` is often used for image-galleries this filter might look disadvantageous, but keep in mind that the extension is only handling external links (or those with target ``_blank``) and images are usually served locally.

 Also keep in mind that the settings can be various on different pages, as the settings are defined by ``TypoScript``, so with a bit nifty code settings